 For the man who is not a fan of the skinny leg trend, why not opt for relaxed trousers?
 Dating back to the ‘50s this legwear made the rounds through decades and has proven to stand the test of time.
 The length of these bottoms can be hard to perfect, so make sure you don’t make them too long or too short.
 They should sit just at the feet, with a single fold.
 If they’re too long, roll them up once or twice, or tailor them, so they hit the right spot.
 When styling these pants, you have the freedom to wear whatever suits you.
 They provide a great foundation to create an outfit, from a sweater to a shirt and tie, you’ll want to wear these every day.

 Athleisure isn’t just for Insta-bloggers, it’s an extremely comfy and stylish alternative to casual dressing.
 Slimline joggers provide the perfect hybrid between tracksuit bottoms and standard work trouser, so you’ll be sitting in pure luxury without feeling like a slob.
-Rock this style with a longline sweater or T-shirt for the ultimate laid back feel.
-For the days where you’re feeling snazzy, slip into an office shirt with white sneakers.
+Rock this style with a longline sweater or T-shirt for the ultimate laid-back feel.
+For the days when you’re feeling snazzy, slip into an office shirt with white sneakers.
 Watch the compliments fly in as you sit in absolute bliss.

 8. Cropped Trousers